 One look at this company’s website and you can understand why.
-They design a new product about every five years!
-It took him about two months to write the code for the new product (why he was hired), and he will start on the next one in four years and 10 months, assuming he does not quit before then, which is likely given his current state of boredom.
-Meanwhile, he is costing the company $250,000 per year (Google “average cost of engineer”—the true cost, not just what they get paid).
+They design a new product every five years!
+It took him about two months to write the code for the new product (why he was hired), and he will start on the next one in four years and ten months, assuming he does not quit before then, which is likely given his current state of boredom.
+Meanwhile, he is costing the company $250,000 per year (Google “average cost of an engineer”—the true cost, not just what they get paid).
 So, it cost his company $1,250,000 to write the firmware for their new product.

-If they had outsourced instead, the cost would have been about $25K, and likely would have resulted in better quality code: He is very good at writing firmware, but one person will never outperform a functional team.
+If they had outsourced instead, the cost would have been about $25K and likely would have resulted in better quality code: He is very good at writing firmware, but one person will never outperform a functional team.
 I can only imagine what this company could have done with an extra $1.25M.
 I guess it is one of the reasons our clients’ companies seem to be growing so much faster than everyone else’s.

 If you’re a small company, before you hire that next engineer, you owe it to yourself to learn more about why product development is different in a small company.
 An excellent place to start is with our white papers here.